 McKernan was on board from the beginning, a member of all of the Grateful Dead's precursor bands and the titular lead singer for eight or so years as the ensemble moved beyond its folk and bluegrass roots and coalesced around psychedelic drugs and the extended riffing for which it became legendary.

-and the son of a San Francisco Bay Area boogie-woogie piano player and R&B and blues disc jockey, McKernan grew up with blacks and had an early connection to their music and culture.
-He was drinking heavily and had copped a greaser-biker image by his mid-teens and by mutual agreement left San Bruno, California . high school
+Born in San Bruno, California and the son of a San Francisco Bay Area boogie-woogie piano player and R&B and blues disc jockey, McKernan grew up with blacks and had an early connection to their music and culture.
+He was drinking heavily and had copped a greaser-biker image by his mid-teens and by mutual agreement left high school.

 In 1961, McKernan met Grateful Dead leader Jerry Garcia at the Boar's Head, a loft over a San Carlos bookstore.
 He was 16.
 Garcia, three years older and a multi-instrumentalist who couldn't sing a lick, was impressed with McKernan's blues chops and invited him to sit in at the various Bay Area gigs where the first Dead precursor band, the Zodiacs, played.

 "By the time he showed up at the Boar's Head . . . he had left white middle-class life entirely behind.
 His first nickname was 'Rimms,' as in the rim of a wheel, like steel.
 He had a motorcycle chain permanently bolted to his wrist and wore oily jeans, Brandoesque T-shirts, and greasy hair.
 He was never violent or mean, but the ugly boil on his cheek seemed to at least one friend to be a sensitive disfigured artist figure, like the Phantom of the Opera."